xxPriyanshuSinghxx/chessboard.js/README.md

-# ChessBoard.js Documentation
+# chessboard.js Documentation

 ## Overview
-The `ChessBoard` class is a comprehensive JavaScript library for creating and managing a chessboard on a web page.
+The `Chessboard` class is a comprehensive JavaScript library for creating and managing a chessboard on a web page.
 It provides features such as drag-and-drop functionality, highlighting legal moves, handling castling, en passant, and more.
 This class is designed to be flexible and customizable, making it suitable for various chess-related applications.

 ## Features
 - **Drag-and-drop pieces**